codenart/codenart.github.io/_posts/1-html/2017-07-27-html-8-other-inputs.md

 We need to specify default value for each choice using [value attribute](https://www.w3schools.com/tags/att_value.asp "ext").
-The [value attribute](https://www.w3schools.com/tags/att_value.asp "ext") can also be used to specify default value for `text-field` and `text-area`.
+The [value attribute](https://www.w3schools.com/tags/att_value.asp "ext") can also be used to specify default value for text-field and text-area.

 The [checked attribute](https://www.w3schools.com/tags/att_input_checked.asp "ext") is used to set a choice checked by default.

-Let's talk about `Dropdown-list`.
+### Dropdown-list

-`Dropdown-list` is used in case there are over numbers of choices.
-For example, a nationality list should be created by using `Dropdown-list`.
+Dropdown-list is used in case there are over numbers of choices (for example: a nationality list)

 `Sample code:`
 <script src="https://gist.github.com/codenart/3481b234e28644afe7a1f72d062f2804.js">